OceanDataTools/sealog-server/README.md

 Customized versions of Sealog are currently supporting the human occupied vehicle Alvin and the remotely operated vehicle JASON operated by the Woods Hole Oceanographic Institution.

 # Thanks and acknowledgments
 Sealog is in ongoing development thanks to the generosity of the Schmidt Ocean Institute (SOI) who have supported the project since 2018.
-I also want to thank the Woods Hole Oceanographic Institution who provided the initial inspiration for the project and are slated to become it's first user.
+I also want to thank the Woods Hole Oceanographic Institution who provided the initial inspiration for the project and have become it's first adopters.

 Lastly I want to thank the UNOLS community who have helped me since the beginning by sharing their wealth of experience and technical ability.